kquist/DoubleML-Python/ML2Estimator_documentation.md

 The Ridge option uses an implementation of sklearn's [RidgeCV] class.
 The L-2 penalty parameter is chosen using cross validation.
 The available method_options dictionary entries are as follows:

 		    alphas : numpy array of shape [n_alphas], or int.
 Default=40.
-		        -If it is a numpy array, then it is the array of alpha values to try.
+		        -If alpha is a numpy array, then it is used as an array of L-2 penalties that are tested using cross validationis the array of alpha values to try.
-		        	Regularization strength; must be a positive float.
-Regularization improves the conditioning of the problem and reduces the variance of the estimates.
-Larger values specify stronger regularization.
-		        	Alpha corresponds to ``C^-1`` in other linear models such as LogisticRegression or LinearSVC.
-		        -If alpha is an integer, then a loglinear numpy array of length alpha is created with values ranging from 1E-3 to 1E5 fit_intercept : boolean
+		        -If alpha is an integer, then the computer generates L-2 penalty parameters using a loglinear numpy array of length alpha with values ranging from 1E-3 to 1E5 fit_intercept : boolean
 		        Whether to calculate the intercept for this model.
 If set to false, no intercept will be used in calculations